Dry eyePolyvinyl Alcohol coupons

 Polyvinyl Alcohol

-Polyvinyl Alcohol Coupons & Discount Card - Compare Prices Near You
+Polyvinyl Alcohol Coupons & Savings Card – Discount Prices from $14.37

 This medication is designed to alleviate dry and irritated eyes, often caused by factors like wind, sun exposure, heating or air conditioning, prolonged computer use, reading, or certain medications.
 It may include ingredients such as carboxymethylcellulose, dextran, glycerin, hypromellose, polyethylene glycol 400 (PEG 400), polysorbate, polyvinyl alcohol, povidone, or propylene glycol.
 These eye lubricants work by keeping the eyes moist, providing a protective barrier against injury and infection, and reducing discomfort from symptoms like burning, itching, and the sensation of having a foreign object in the eye.